Tutorial: Generate Python Code from Your Model

 The generated C++ code is fully standalone and can be integrated into existing C++ projects.

-Generate resnet TTNN code using following example:
+Generate ResNet TTNN code using the following example

 Learn More